lakshyab20/Capstone-Project/README.md

 <h1>Capstone Project</h1>
 <br>
-<b>This the Applied Capstone Project of Data Science SPecialization By IBM</b>
+<b>This the Applied Capstone Project of Data Science Specialization By IBM</b>